-Zambia's Mwape queries VAR after semi-final exit
+Zambia call for replay of Wafcon semi-final

 Replays showed Tembo had blocked an attempted pass before the momentum of Banyana Banyana forward Seoposenwe took her into the Zambia defender.

-Three minutes later, after checking her pitchside monitor, Ethiopian referee Lidya Tafesse deemed the challenge was worthy of a penalty and Motlhalo netted her second goal of the tournament to put Desiree Ellis' side through.
+Three minutes later, after studying replays, Tafesse deemed the challenge was worthy of a penalty and Motlhalo netted her second goal of the tournament to put Desiree Ellis' side through.

 Mwape admitted that Zambia wasted chances to put the game beyond South Africa, especially in the first half, but he was adamant his side were let down by the VAR controversy.

-"Even the assistant also didn't see anything.
-So making decisions by VAR sometimes doesn't augur well," he added.
+"Even the assistant also didn't see anything, so making decisions by VAR sometimes doesn't augur well," he added.

 "It can be like that [VAR to improve the game], but the rate at which we are going I don't think it is improving the game.

-"I can say this [semi-final] is not the first time we've had decisions go against us because even the other games that we won, some decisions were not the way they were supposed to be."
+"I can say this [semi-final] is not the first time we've had decisions go against us because even in the other games that we won, some decisions were not the way they were supposed to be."

 Zambia have qualified for the 2023 Women's World Cup after reaching the semi-finals at Wafcon, and will now face Nigeria in the third-place play-off at Wafcon on Friday.